skiptirengu/go-mantis-webhook/README.md

 # Endpoints

 ### Webhook
 All requests under `/webhook` are authorized by the token you set on your Gitlab repository.
-The webhook will compare it with the token you set on the `config.json` under `gitlab.token`.
+The webhook will check for it under the request's `X-Gitlab-Token` header and compare it with the token you set on the `config.json` under `gitlab.token`.

 #### POST /webhook/push
 The endpoint you need to register on your [Gitlab repository](https://docs.gitlab.com/ee/user/project/integrations/webhooks.html).

 ### Application
 All requests under `/app` are authorized by the token you set on you `config.json` under `secret`.
-The app you check for the token under the `Authorization` header of the request.
+The app will check for the token under the request's `Authorization` header.

 #### POST /app/projects
 Associates a new Gitlab project with a Mantis one.